Skip to main content

 the heartbeat model

-This publication model is often referred to as a Push based oracle, as the oracle service is parameterized to publish (push) data, and does so continuously at predefined intervals so long as the feed remains funded.
+This publication model is often referred to as a push based oracle, as the oracle service is parameterized to publish (push) data, and does so continuously at predefined intervals so long as the feed remains funded.

 The on-demand publication model

-The on-demand publication model allows complete flexibility and gives dApps even more control of data use by allowing them to request data collection, validation and publication whenever it’s needed by their smart contracts.
+The on-demand publication model allows complete flexibility and gives dApps even more control of data use by allowing them to request data collection, validation, and publication whenever it’s needed by their smart contracts.

 the on-demand model

-This publication model is often referred to as a Pull based oracle, as the oracle service is directly triggered by requests made through a smart contract.
+This publication model is often referred to as a pull based oracle, as the oracle service is directly triggered by requests made through a smart contract.

-The benefits of the on-demand (or pull) publication model is that integrators experience greater control over when data is made available.
+The benefits of the on-demand publication model is that integrators experience greater control over when data is made available.
 This service dramatically increases feed utility for dApps with use cases that can’t justify a consistent heartbeat.
 Instead, the on demand publication model allows their smart contracts, and/or users to trigger Orcfax publication workflows for the data they need, when they need it.